MannLabs/structuremap/README.md

 # structuremap
 An open-source Python package for integrating information from predicted protein structures deposited in the [AlphaFold database](https://alphafold.ebi.ac.uk/) with proteomics data and specifically with post-translational modifications (PTMs).
-PTMs on the 3D protein structures can be visulaized by [AlphaMap](https://github.com/MannLabs/alphamap).
+PTMs on the 3D protein structures can be visualised by [AlphaMap](https://github.com/MannLabs/alphamap).
 To enable all hyperlinks in this document, please view it at [GitHub](https://github.com/MannLabs/structuremap).

 * [**About**](#about)
 * [**License**](#license)